Ankuraxz/NASSCOM-MHRD-IOT-Practical-Module_1-2/README.md

 6. Develop Your Own Small Project and Project ShowCase

 ## SMART HOME FEATURES
-👉 Automated Gate with PIR --> KEYPAD/ BIOMETRIC CAN BE ADDED FOR SECURITY
+👉 Automated Gate with PIR --> KEYPAD/ BIOMETRIC/ RFID CAN BE ADDED FOR SECURITY

 👉 FAN/ AC Based on Temperature/ Humidity --> DHT can be used